Home » Skin Care » Facial Skin Care » Pigmented Skin

 6 Facts about Albinism

 While some people suffer from too much melanin, or hyperpigmentation, which results in dark skin pigmentation on their face and elsewhere, others suffer from little or no color pigment.
-Albinism occurs due to a genetic defect that hinders the body’s ability to product melanin, a substance that gives your skin, hair and eyes color, or pigment.
+Albinism occurs due to a genetic defect that hinders the body’s ability to product melanin, a natural substance that gives your skin, hair and eyes color, or pigment.
 Below are six facts about albinism.

 ChinaguyAlbino